- Sockets Programming

 invoke traceroute (after all, you are accessing shared network devices with

-flag is for using ICMP Echos.
+fluctuating loads).
+The I flag is for using ICMP Echos.
 See, modern network

 nodes do not like to waste resources or introduce security risks answering